billschnoebelen/onshape-mern-oauth-external/Readme.md

   </p>

   <p>
   Onshape is used for Authentication .
-Based on the Authentication , the react-router handles the Authorization and routes the user to the appropriate route.
-  ## H2 This is a very simple example and should not be used for production.
+Based on the Authentication , the react-router handles the Authorization and routes the user to the appropriate route. ***This is a very simple example and should not be used for production.***
   </p>

   <p>